 Several negligent accidents can be classified as personal injury accidents.
 Personal injury accidents are accidents that result from someone’s negligence.
-While accidents occur spontaneously, some accidents are preventable.
-Think of motor vehicle accidents, dog bite injuries, and medical malpractice.
+While accidents occur spontaneously, some accidents are preventable, including some motor vehicle accidents, dog bite injuries, and medical malpractice.

 Severe damage can occur from these dangerous accidents.
 When you are the victim of a personal injury accident, you may be able to be compensated for the damages you’ve sustained.
-Before taking the next step in the legal process, you should speak with a Columbia personal injury attorney from the Shelly Leeke Law Firm.
-Our South Carolina personal injury lawyers specialize in making the process easy, so you can focus on healing.
+Before taking the next step in the legal process, you should speak with a Columbia personal injury lawyer from the Shelly Leeke Law Firm, where our South Carolina personal injury lawyer specializes in making the process easy so you can focus on healing.

 The Elements of a Personal Injury Case

 An accident must have occurred from another person’s wrongful actions to be considered a personal injury.
 A car accident that a drunk driver causes is considered a personal injury accident.
 The accident occurred because of the drunk driver’s negligence.

 There are many situations where a personal injury case can be determined based on fault.
 If the driver of a vehicle is at fault, that means the driver did something or failed to do something that directly caused the accident to occur.
 However, even that is not yet enough to prove that negligence took place.